A walk along a road brought us to Kaitaia, for our first resupply on Te Araroa.

 We also passed a fruit and vegetable stand just off the road, but we didn’t take the slight detour to further investigate.
 Shaun later said he’d gotten a pair of (very large) avocados from the stand for only NZD $2, so it was probably our loss to not check it out.
 We had a good pace going and didn’t want to interrupt it.

-Shortly before 1 pm, we returned to the town community center where our bus from Auckland dropped us off.
-We visited the iSite to record our save passage down Ninety Mile Beach, and to ask the quite knowledgeable staffer there about details of the next stretch of trail.
+Shortly before 1 pm, we returned to the town community center in Kaitaia where our bus from Auckland dropped us off.
+We visited the iSite to record our safe passage down Ninety Mile Beach, and to ask the quite knowledgeable staffer there about details of the next stretch of trail.
 We have another road walk out of Kaitaia, but it should be a similar level of traffic, likely even less because the road is closed for repairs further ahead.

 Since rain is forecast in two days, when we begin our walk through the Raetea Forest, the first of the northern forests we’ll traverse.
 It is famously muddy, but the hope is the forest canopy will be sufficient to protect us from a light drizzle.

-Our main priority for the day was to resupply; we’re getting roughly five days of food for the five days it should take to reach Kerikeri, the next town.
+Our main priority for the day was to resupply.
+We’re getting roughly five days of food for the five days it should take to reach Kerikeri, the next town.
 This includes an extra day’s worth of food; we’re stopping tomorrow at a Krishna Sanctuary, which offers to feed and provide tent space for hikers who call ahead.

 We had dinner at the Beachcomber Restaurant with Shaun, and (much later than we planned) returned to the lodge to order breakfast for tomorrow morning and re-pack our food for the trail.